grantcarthew/start-prototype/docs/cli/start-config.md

   contexts.toml ✓
   tasks.toml ✓

-Use 'start config edit [scope]' to edit settings.
+Use 'start config edit' to edit settings.
 Use specialized commands for other files (e.g., 'start config task edit').
 ```